-For the purpose of meeting this part, "supervision" means documented interactive consultation, which, subject to the limitations in subpart 4, item B, may be conducted in person, by telephone, or by audio or audiovisual electronic device, between an approved supervisor and a licensed professional counselor.
+For the purpose of meeting this part, "supervision" means documented interactive consultation, which, subject to the limitations in subpart 4, items B and C, may be conducted in person, by telephone, by audio or audiovisual electronic device, or by real-time, two-way interactive audio and visual communications between an approved supervisor and a supervisee.
 The supervision must be adequate to ensure the quality and competence of the activities supervised.
-Supervisory consultation must include discussions on the nature and content of the practice of the supervisee, including, but not limited to, a review of a representative sample of counseling services in the supervisee's practice.
+Supervisory consultation must include discussions on the nature and content of the practice of the supervisee, including but not limited to a review of a representative sample of counseling services in the supervisee's practice.

 "Postdegree professional practice" means required postdegree paid or volunteer work experience and training that involves the professional oversight by an approved supervisor and satisfies the supervision requirements in subpart 4.